 Strictly Ballroom, written by Luhrmann, Craig Pearce, and Andrew Bovell, is outrageous, highly theatrical, and wickedly funny, and comes close to becoming high camp (especially during the surreal flashback sequences), but the movie somehow manages to make a few important statements about success, love, artistic suppression, and individuality.
 Like the ballroom dance itself, Strictly Ballroom is a classy and exuberant piece of entertainment, with a lot of heart and gallons of charm.

-Even though the movie can be pretty low-key at times, there is no doubt that Luhrmann likes to paint his ideas with bold colors, using characters that are borderline caricatures and intricate camera angles.
-Despite this tendency of going over the top, the truth is that he manages to infuse so much vitality into the proceedings that one cannot help but get swept away by his arresting and interesting visual compositions.
+Even though the movie can be pretty low-key at times, there is no doubt that Luhrmann likes to paint his ideas with bold colors, using characters that are borderline caricatures.
+Despite Luhrmann’s tendency of going over the top, the truth is that he manages to infuse so much vitality into the proceedings that one cannot help but get swept away by his energy and creativity.

-Leading actor Mercurio is a forceful and charismatic screen presence, and actress Tara Morice (Moulin Rouge!) has the right combination of girl-next-door beauty and wholesome charm.
-Bill Hunter, Pat Thomson, Gia Carides, Barry Otto, and Peter Whitford also shine in supporting roles, and they do not miss an opportunity to chew up the scenery.
+Leading actor Paul Mercurio is a forceful and charismatic screen presence, and actress Tara Morice (Moulin Rouge!) has the right combination of girl-next-door beauty and wholesome charm.
+Bill Hunter (The Adventures of Priscilla, Queen of the Desert), Pat Thomson, Gia Carides, Barry Otto, and Peter Whitford also shine in supporting roles, and they do not miss an opportunity to chew up the scenery.

 Conclusions & Final Thoughts: